michelled/weavly.org/src/resources/weavly-for-users-with-low-vision.md

 ### Glare

-* Modify position of the device to control light reflection and minimize glare.
+* Minimize opportunities for light reflection by modify position of the device based the presence of glare
-* Adjust brightness levels of the device and the room in general.
+* Adjust brightness levels of the device and the room in general to reduce opportunity for contrast to levels of light
-* Clean surfaces of device.
+* Clean surfaces of device to increase clarity of screen(s).